seetadev/Eth-Maintenance/README.md

 - Issue green credits for machines via pollution checks by Environment Ministry, Pollution Control department like Water Pollution check control; List green credits per heavy machine;
 - Handle multiple heavy machinery.

+Safe Account Abstraction SDK and Polygon zkEVM:

+- ZK Incident Witness Generation tool for Eth-Maintenance using Safe Account Abstraction SDK and Polygon zkEVM: We are developing ZK Incident Witness Generation tool for machinery maintenance using Safe Account Abstraction SDK and Polygon zkEVM.
+Account Abstraction SDK enables customization of verification logic via plugins with a rule/logic setting, tabulation, organization, visualization tool namely SocialCalc spreadsheet dapp on Polygon zkEVM.
+This allows users to set up rules which their account has to abide by when executing transactions while being able to reconfigure them in the future.
+The process improves account security by restricting permissions certain keys have while remaining adaptable to the user's changing needs.

+Implementation areas of Account Abstraction plugins:

+Enforcing a spending limit for vital machine assets based on the key used for the transaction.

+Restricting interaction with a certain citizen wallet or DAO dApp to a specific key.

+Defining session keys, which are allowed to initiate service or repair transactions for only a limited period of time.